aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/advanced-settings-and-optimization/generating-multiple-barcodes-single-image/_index.md

         + "BarcodeReader/advanced_features/";
 ```

-## Step 2: Create a Collection of Barcodes
+## Step 2: create a collection of barcodes

 Initialize a `HashMap` to store the barcode data.
 Each entry in the collection represents a barcode with its respective encoding type.